 When it comes to online shopping, there is an automatic expectation that we require our order to be delivered the next working day if possible.
 This lack of patience and the desire for products to be delivered swiftly means more focus needs to be put into offering a fast and reliable shipping option as well as a hassle-free returns plan.

-For those customers who have made their way to the checkout on your site, a motivator and a deciding factor for shoppers is the ease in which they can return their online order.
+For those customers who have made their way to the checkout on your site, a motivator and a deciding factor for shoppers is the ease with which they can return their online order.
 A successful Black Friday eCommerce strategy should include the option of a hassle-free return policy within a determined time frame.

 There you have it, our top tips to create a successful and reliable Black Friday eCommerce strategy that works.
 By following our guide and adjusting to the needs of your customers, you can create an inspiring and attractive set of promotions that can be heard across all the back noise of the internet.